ALEE0001/pp_protest_lethality_prediction/README.md

-# Predicting Lethal Outcome of Protests
+# Using ML to Identify Risk Factors and Predict Fatal Outcomes in Protests

 Protests have played a major role throughout history in driving social movement and pursuing causes. <br />
 Though not common, human casualties sometimes are unfortunate consequence to these events. <br />